Distinction of the Steinberg representation and the dual group of a symmetric space

-\begin{proof} We construct $s$ by induction on the $l_\sigma$ of a chamber.
-On full chambers of $l_\sigma$ zero it is defined by the first property, on non full chambers of $l_\sigma$ zero we define $s$ to be zero.
+We construct $s$ by induction on the $l_\sigma$ length of a chamber.
+On full chambers of $l_\sigma$ length zero it is defined by the first property, on non full chambers of $l_\sigma$ length zero we define $s$ to be zero.

-Now let $\C$ be some chamber in $\B$ and let $\alpha,\beta\in\Tilde{\Delta}$ be two simple reflections such that each of the hyper edges labeled $\alpha,\beta$ that contains $\C$, does not contain a chamber whose $l_\sigma$ is larger than $l_\sigma(\C)$.
-Like in the proof of proposition \ref{support function} it is enough to verify the result for the maximal sub hyper graph that contains $H\C$ and has hyper edges only with labels $\alpha$ or $\beta$.
-We denote this hyper graph by $\Gamma_{\alpha,\beta}$.
+Now, let $\C$ be a chamber in $\B$ and let $\alpha,\beta\in\Tilde{\Delta}$ be two simple reflections such that each of the hyper-edges labeled $\alpha,\beta$ that contains $\C$, does not contain a chamber whose $l_\sigma$ length is larger than $l_\sigma(\C)$.
+Like in the proof of Proposition \ref{support function} it is enough to verify the result for the maximal sub hyper-graph that contains $H\C$ and has hyper-edges only with labels $\alpha$ or $\beta$.
+We denote this hyper-graph by $\Gamma_{\alpha,\beta}$.